galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 - <b>Test results and reports need gathering from a single point.
 For example, when test results need reporting or exporting to another report-generating system, or when bug investigation can proceed by independent inspection test results and artifacts.</b>

 A problem faced in large-scale use of the local JVM method of test invocation is how to gather test results from disparate machines or environments, so that the test results can be combined and form test reports for system health monitoring.
-This is something that running tests within a Galasa ecosystem handles well, as the results of each test are stored centrally.
+This is something that running tests within a Galasa Ecosystem handles well, as the results of each test are stored centrally.
 Test results can be shared with others, enabling independent inspection and debugging of run artifacts.

 - <b>When the clean-up of resources in the system under test is an important requirement</b>